pawelgrzybek/pawelgrzybek.com/content/posts/2015-03-26-my-web-development-setup.md

 ### 1 Password

 This is my ‘must have’ app.
 I install this app as a first one on my fresh OS.
 Without it my internet life doesn’t exist.
 I care about security.
 I don’t use passwords like “qwerty123” or “pawel456”.
 Every single password that I use across the internet is different, it’s minimum 15 characters long and means absolutely nothing.
-It is just a combination of random glyphs that normal human being is not able to remmember.
+It is just a combination of random glyphs that normal human being is not able to remember.
 Of course I don’t remember it neither, I do not write it down or keep in text file on my dropbox.
 [1Password](https://agilebits.com/onepassword) is my security manager.
 The only thing that I need to remember is one master password to have an access to all my encrypted and synced via iCloud passwords - easy like that.
 Combined with iOS version and browsers extensions this app is my number one all the time!

 ### iTerm 2